Get

 Activated charcoal powder on white background

-Image By: Momentum studio, Shutterstock
+Image Credit: Momentum studio, Shutterstock

 How Is Activated Charcoal Given?

 Activated charcoal comes in various forms, including capsules, gel, granules, powder, suspension, or tablets.
-Activated charcoal may be given alone or with a cathartic medication that acts similarly to a laxative, increasing the transit time of contents in the gastrointestinal tract, further reducing the chances of absorption of the toxin.
+Activated charcoal may be given alone or with a cathartic medication that acts similarly to a laxative, increasing the transit time of contents in the gastrointestinal tract, and further reducing the chances of absorption of the toxin.

 Activated charcoal is dosed by weight and should only be given by a veterinarian.
 It is dangerous for a dog to inhale activated charcoal.
 In some toxicity cases, a nasogastric tube may need to be placed to ensure the substance safely reaches the gastrointestinal tract.